Cars · Resale guide

 Essential Checks

-- Look for paint mismatch and panel gaps: Walk around the car in good light.
-Any noticeable variation in paint shade between panels or uneven gaps suggests accident repair.
+- Look for paint mismatch and panel gaps: Walk around the car in good light and check for any noticeable differences in paint shade between adjacent panels, which indicates a repaint.
+Also, ensure panel gaps are consistent and even.

 Insider Checks